 Are you up for more drinks during your weekend in Lisbon?
 Then I would suggest heading to Topo, a great rooftop bar.

-Have a little lay in and make your way to a nice brunch place later.
-I would suggest sticking to the left side of the city and choose for example Flora & Fauna, Heim Café, Dear Breakfast or Hello, Kristof.
+Have a little lay-in and make your way to a nice brunch place later.
+I would suggest sticking to the left side of the city and choosing for example Flora & Fauna, Heim Café, Dear Breakfast or Hello, Kristof.
 Looking for more / different brunch places in Lisbon?
 Check out my top brunch spots in Lisbon guide.

 Now it is time to head to LX Factory, the ‘hipster factory’ of Lisbon with little shops, bars, street art and food.
-Have a look around, but make sure you are not there before 12:00, as most of the things only open then.
+Have a look around, but make sure you are not there before noon, as most of the things are only open then.

 The trams are packed, and queues are insane, even at the first stop.
-I personally wouldn’t recommend waiting for it, as the chances are big you won’t even enjoy the ride as you are barely able to see something.
-I would suggest walking the city as nothing is too far apart and you manage to see more of the little hidden streets and gems.Visiting the castle
+I wouldn’t recommend waiting for it, as the chances are big you won’t even enjoy the ride as you are barely able to see something.
+I would suggest walking the city as nothing is too far apart and you manage to see more of the little hidden streets and gems.

 The views are probably good, but there are so many viewpoints in Lisbon that give you a good view.
-I would personally save the time and money on going here and enjoy the view from one of the rooftop bars or viewpoints.Fado in touristic places
+I would personally save time and money on going here and enjoying the view from one of the rooftop bars or viewpoints.

 There are many Fado places in Alfama, but most of them are fairly touristic and make you pay a lot.
 When you are there on a Monday or Friday, I would head to A Tasca do Chico to get your dose of Fado or do some good research.

 When you have more time than just a weekend in Lisbon, even better!
 There is more to see, especially outside of the main city centre.
 In the morning, stroll along the river from Praça do Comércio to get a coffee along the water at for example Vestigius.
 Once you feel ready to go for a longer walk, I would suggest walking along the water towards the Ponto de 25 Abril and the Torre de Belém.
-You can also take one of the tram lines that heads to Belem, for example tram 15.
+You can also take one of the tram lines that head to Belem, for example, tram 15.